Are you looking for a flexible online job? Want to learn how to become a transcriptionist?

 Transcription is the process of transforming an audio file into a written text.
 In simpler terms, you listen to a recorded audio file and type out what you hear.

-On the other hand, with some other transcription work, you will have to pause and replay the audio several times because of:
+On the other hand, with some other transcription work, you will have to pause and replay the audio several times because of the following:

 - Thick accents

 - Broken English